 Lastly, due to their high antioxidant and nutrient content, leafy greens along with other fruits and vegetables have been linked to reduced risk of cancer, heart disease, and premature death (3).

 You can find many leafy greens year-round at your local grocery store or farmers’ market.
-Here is a list of the most nutritious ones.
+Here’s a list of nutritious leafy greens:

 - Beet greens

 - Butter lettuce

 - Collard greens